manzinello/mailgo.js.org/docs/examples-tel.md

 sidebar_label: Examples with tel links
 ---

-You can see examples in this <a href="https://codepen.io/manzinello/pen/RmeQEr">CodePen</a>.
+You can see examples in this <a href="https://codepen.io/manzinello/pen/RmeQEr">CodePen</a> or on [mailgo examples](https://github.com/manzinello/mailgo-examples).

 ## A tel link with mailgo (without Telegram)